Thredd Portal

 • Client Feedback: Users describe it as “yestertech” and outdated, with poor onboarding, difficult-to-follow documentation, and an unintuitive interface.

 • Accessibility Issues: Survey data and four years of NPS insights show reluctance to use Smart Client due to Windows-only compatibility and outdated security standards.
+Areas of the Smart Client product failed WCAG accessibility tests.

 • Usability & Support Load: Poor learnability results in high support ticket volume, frustrating users and increasing operational strain.